jbahamon/ctm-crono/Readme.md

 The following are his supermoves:

 ### **Luminaire**: `D, DB, B, D, DB, B + a/b/c` (Ground).

 Requires 1000 Power.
 Crono floats and casts Luminaire around him.

 ### **Thundastorm**: `D, DF, F, D, DF, F, a/b/c` (Ground).

 Requires 1000 Power.
 Crono summons many lightning strikes in front of him.

-### **Confuse**: `D, B, D, F + a/b/c` (Ground) Requires 1000 Power.
+### **Confuse**: `D, B, D, F + a/b/c` (Ground)

+Requires 1000 Power.
 Crono jumps and performs his Confuse attack if it hits the enemy, hitting multiple times.
 This is technically a throw.

 ### Special Mode: **Frenzy**: `a + c` (Ground).

 Requires 3000 Power.
 Crono gains invulnerable afterimages that follow him and copy each of his normal attacks.
 Crono's Power will deplete automatically: when he runs out of Power, the mode ends.

 ### Final Move: **Shining Sword Attack**: `D, F, D, B + a/b/c` (Ground while Frenzy is active).

-Uses all remaining Power.
+Spends all remaining Power.
 A super throw.
 Crono charges up electrical energy and advances towards its opponent.
 If the hit connects, he will launch them into the air before delivering a series of quick slashes, finishing with a huge lightning blast from his hand.

 # Copyright, licensing, etc.